Blunk-electronic/ada_training/src/gtk/canvas/README.md

 # About this Demo Program

-This demo program demonstrates how to realize fundamental things that are required for a canvas of a CAD-system:
+This demo program demonstrates how to realize fundamental things that are required for a canvas of a CAD-system.
+These are the core topics:

 - zoom-in/out effects
 - scrolled window
 - scrollbars
 - displaying objects to scale
-- drawing frame
+- drawing frame and title block
 - y-axis going upwards
 - cursor
 - coordinates and distances displaying